Internal Condom

 Side Effects and Limitations

-- It cn interrupt the heat of the moment if you don’t put it in ahead of time.
+• It can interrupt the heat of the moment if you don’t put it in ahead of time.

 Family PACT Coverage

-If you are eligible, Family PACT covers the cost of the internal condom.
-A provider can talk to you about how best to use the internal condom, and help you decide if this is the best choice for you.
-You can search for a Family PACT provider near you by clicking on the “Find Providers” button in the top right hand corner of this page.
+If you are eligible, Family PACT covers the cost of internal condoms.
+A provider can help you decide if an internal condom is the best choice for you.